linakl19/python-fizzbuzz/README.md

-# Python FizzBuzz - Lina's Version
+# Python FizzBuzz - Lina's Version Test

 This segment is intended to be used to teach how to use the Python debugger along with Pytest.